Chatting with Petra Collins About Her Menstruating-Vagina Shirt

-Here is the most controversial menstrual blood themed t-shirt of all time, by Petra Collins. via American Apparel.
+Here is the most controversial menstrual-blood-themed T-shirt of all time, by Petra Collins.
+Image via American Apparel.

-My friend Petra Collins—who has done all sorts of wonderful photography work for VICE, along with the all-female art collective she founded and curates, The Ardorous—caused an incredibly entertaining storm of controversy this week.
-Petra designed a t-shirt for American Apparel where a simplistic line drawing depicts a masturbating, menstruating woman with pubic hair.
-All sorts of people who can’t handle female sexuality have called the shirt “vile,” “disgusting,” “gross,” and “icky” while adding “ew wtf” for good measure.
-Petra’s $32 t-shirt has been written up by The Daily Mail, The Huffington Post, TIME, and a whole bunch of other blogs and media outlets who are trying to “figure out” the controversy.
+My friend Petra Collins—who has done all sorts of wonderful photography work for VICE, along with the all-female art collective she founded and curates, the Ardorous—caused an entertaining storm of controversy this week.
+Petra designed a T-shirt for American Apparel with a simplistic line drawing depicting a masturbating, menstruating woman with pubic hair.
+All sorts of people who can’t handle female sexuality have called the shirt “vile,” “disgusting,” “gross,” and “icky,” while adding “ew wtf” for good measure.
+Petra’s $32 T-shirt has been written up by the Daily Mail, the Huffington Post, Time, and a whole bunch of other blogs and media outlets who are trying to “figure out” the controversy.

 VICE: What do you think of the media storm you’ve started?

 Petra Collins: It’s really awesome.
 I’m not surprised.
 It’s exactly what I wanted because it totally proves my point…

 And what is your point?